 The report has also made the case for an acceptance development fund that would help banks recover some amount of cost incurred on payments made which would otherwise result in losses for the bank on an addition to the bad loans.

-The Reserve Bank of India will continue to contribute to the Payments Infrastructure Development funds yearly shortfalls if necessary in order to improve digitalisation of payments systems across the country, especially in the underserved areas.
+The Reserve Bank of India will continue to contribute to the Payments Infrastructure Development funds yearly shortfalls if necessary in order to improve the digitalization of payments systems across the country, especially in the underserved areas.